katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         or key value stores.

     Loops
-        Generally, Ansible is not a programming language.
+        Generally, Assible is not a programming language.
 It prefers to be more declarative, though various constructs like ``loop`` allow a particular task to be repeated for multiple items in a list.
         Certain modules, like :ref:`yum <yum_module>` and :ref:`apt <apt_module>`, actually take